Axway/streams-open-docs/content/en/docs/install/_index.md

 To upgrade your Streams installation with a new minor version or update your configuration:

-* Optional: update the `values.yaml` files with any custom configuration
+* Optional: update any of your `values.yaml` files with a custom configuration
 * Upgrade your Streams installation:

 ```sh